ericfortis/verdanacamel/README.md

 Modified with [FontForge](https://fontforge.github.io/en-US/).

 ##To do
+- Make `"` longer, so it's easier to read e.g. `'"foo"'`, also add more horizontal spacing.
 - Ligature for `...`
 - Ligature for `../` (for directories ../../)
 - Ligature for `()`